All Essential Things You Need to Survive in Life – A Guide to Minimalism

 Dishwasher – it saves a lot of time.

 Exactly 10 things.
 You don’t need Amazon echo, Oculus, PlayStation or a Google Home.
 Hell, you don’t even need a TV.
 If you ever want to waste your time watching something you can do it on your laptop.

 Think about it for a moment, how many of the stuff you own you don’t use in your home?
 It’s maybe a good idea to get rid of them.

 Leave a person alone in a hotel room and it won’t take him more than an hour for him to look for some sort of social interaction with the outside world.
-Whether this will be through social media or through the old-fashioned conversation-with-someone-else way, we crave for experiences that will put a smile on our face or tears in our eyes.
-We Are social animals and seek emotions constantly.
+Whether this will be through social media or through the old-fashioned conversation with someone else, we crave for experiences that will put a smile on our face or tears in our eyes.
+We are social animals and seek emotions constantly.

 Some Closing Thoughts

 I enjoy owning things.
 Especially items that are well designed and help you in your daily tasks.
 Yet, I don’t find a good reason to desire a lot of things.
 The less you own the more time you will have for the important things in your life.
 Like your family, friends, craft.

 People spend their entire lives wanting to buy bigger houses, expensive cars or have larger wardrobes.
 Sadly, when you get what you want, your desire immediately shifts towards the next big thing and you can’t actually feel satisfaction from what you just received.